matthewcopeland/orbits/talk.md

-## Milky-way
+## Time to start building

-### Variables and the `darken()` function
+### Variable-driven colors and the `darken` function

-The milky-way utilzes a variable from our color palette and `darken()` function.
+Set the body's `background-color` using a variable from our color palette and `darken()` function.

 The `darken` and `lighten` functions allow you to move through the HSL color-space.
-This can be quite useful when you want to stay consistent within your color-palette and need to create some contrast.
-You'll see this become more useful in the Earth.
+This can be quite useful when need to create some contrast and already have a color-palette.